Thirty-six Famous Battles

 This is a key block print of the above design.
 It is an impression pulled from the first

 woodblock made by a carver from the artist’s original drawing.
-The artist would write instructions for
+The artist would then indicate the desired

-each color on a separate key block print, and the woodblock for each color
+colors on a key block print, and a woodblock for each color was cut using a

 Registration marks (kento) are characteristically found on Japanese key block